 How to add components using script in Unity

-Unity works based on a component system.
-Every Gameobject’s characteristics are defined by the components added to it.
-For example, the position is defined by the transform component and the collision is defined by the collider component.
-This component-based system requires a constant addition or removal of components to alter the behavior of the Gameobjects.
-In this tutorial, we will see how to add a new component to a Gameobject and also how to access and modify the existing components.
+This component-based system requires a constant addition or removal of components to alter the behavior of the game objects.
+In this tutorial, we will see how to add a new component to a game object using script and also how to access and modify the existing components.

 Adding component using script